agstack/OpenAgri-ReportingService/README.md

 # Description

 The reporting service generates .pdf reports based on information present in datasets.\
-These datasets are required conform to the OCSM (OpenAgri Common Semantic Model) as well as be JSON-LD compliant.
+These datasets are to required conform to the OCSM (OpenAgri Common Semantic Model) as well as be JSON-LD compliant.

 # Requirements
 <ul>